Certificates of Authenticity

 What is a Certificate of Authenticity?

-1. they do not guarantee that the work is authentic
+• They do not guarantee that the work is authentic.

-1. there has been misuse of certificates by commercial galleries which have attached inaccurate certificates; and
+• There has been misuse of certificates by commercial galleries which have attached inaccurate certificates.

 What is a ‘Code Certificate’?

-1. that it is an ‘Indigenous Art Code Certificate’
+• That it is an ‘Indigenous Art Code Certificate’.

-1. the name of the artist or artists who created the artwork
+• The name of the artist or artists who created the artwork.

-1. artwork’s size and medium, and the title given to the artwork by the artist (if a title has been given)
+• Artwork’s size and medium, and the title given to the artwork by the artist.

-1. the identity of the dealer and confirmation that they are ‘Signatory to the Indigenous Art Code’; and
+• The identity of the dealer and confirmation that they are ‘Signatory to the Indigenous Art Code’.

-What legal action can be taken if someone buys artwork that is not authentic?
+What can I do if I think I have bought an artwork that is not authentic?

-If someone buys an artwork that has a certificate or statement of authenticity (whether a private certificate or a Code Certificate) attached to it and he or she later finds out that the work is fake, they can take legal action against the person who supplied the certificate.
-Legal actions include:
+If you buy an artwork that has a certificate or statement of authenticity attached to it and you later find out that the work is fake, you can take legal action against the person who supplied the certificate.

-1. Misleading and deceptive conduct under the federal Australian Consumer Law (Schedule 2 of the Competition and Consumer Act 2010 (Cth)) on the basis that the seller incorrectly described the goods sold to the purchaser.
-For example, if a label is attached to a work made by a non-Indigenous person stating that the work is authentic Indigenous art, the Australian Competition and Consumer Commission (ACCC) and the purchaser of the artwork can take court action against the person or business that attached the label or sold the work as authentic Indigenous art.
+• Misleading and deceptive conduct under the federal Australian Consumer Law on the basis that the seller incorrectly described the goods sold to the purchaser.
+For example, if a label is attached to a work made by a non-Indigenous person stating that the work is authentic Indigenous art, the Australian Competition and Consumer Commission and the purchaser of the artwork can take court action against the person or business that attached the label or sold the work as authentic Indigenous art.

 What are the options for the future?